Corned Beef and Cabbage is a classic Irish meal (traditionally served on St. Patrick’s Day) that is delicious and easy to make!

 - 3–4 pound corned beef brisket

-- 1 head of cabbage (cut in half, remove core, cut into medium-sized wedges)
+- 1 head of cabbage, cut in half, remove core, cut into medium-sized wedges

-- 6 medium carrots (peeled and cut into uniform 1-2 inch chunks)
+- 6 medium carrots, peeled and cut into uniform 1-2 inch chunks

-- 1 yellow onion (cut into quarters)
+- 1 yellow onion, cut into quarters

-- Remove brisket from packaging and rinse.
+- Remove brisket from packaging (rinse off if you desire).

-- Place in Dutch Oven or other large pot. – fat side up.
+- Place in Dutch Oven or other large pot – fat side up.